Rewilding Raves

 Did you know that you can adopt a local Street Tree to look after them and keep them hydrated?
 You can even turn a Street Tree into a mini public garden by planting in the base around the tree trunk.

-Get together with a neighbour or even organise a street party to get the whole street involved.
+Get together with a neighbour or even organise a play street to get the whole street involved.

 We encourage you to plant native species and avoid anything invasive or harmful.
 Just remember to let us know if you adopt a tree pit so that council contractors don’t pull up your lovely plants!